mathworks-robotics/controller-for-autonomous-boats/README.md

 ## Getting started

 To get started,  install the VRX Simulator as described [in this tutorial](https://github.com/osrf/vrx/wiki/getting_started_tutorial) and clone this repository.
 Start the simulation and ensure the ROS topics published by the simulator is visible to MATLAB and then open the WAMV_control.prj which should open the model shown below.
-Run the Simulink model to publish the thrust commands to the simulator for follwoing the reference path/goal.
+Run the Simulink model to publish the thrust commands to the simulator for following the reference path/goal.
 More details can be found in the blog linked above.

 ![Simulink model](images/model_pic.png)